zioproto/docker_stuff/README.md

     docker-machine stop default
     docker-machine rm default

 Run the following script which will create the docker virtualbox VM.
-The standard VM build by docker-machine is not good enough, since at SWITCH we need IPv6 support from the docker VM.
+The standard VM build by docker-machine is not good enough, since at SWITCH we need IPv6 support within the docker VM.

     ./create_docker_vm